Avro Canada C102 Jetliner: Background and early work

 Over the next few months, the teams at TCA and Avro refined the requirements, which were signed off on 9 April 1946.
 They called for a 36-seat aircraft with a cruising speed of 425 mph, a range of 1,200 mi, an average distance between stops of 250 mi and a longest single flight of 500 mi.
 The difference between the range and maximum airport distances was to allow for the required 45 minutes stacking and diversion to a 120-mile (190-km)-distant alternate airport in a 20 mph headwind.
 The aircraft also needed to be able to operate from existing 4,000 ft runways.
 Load was 12,700 lbs and 50 passengers.

-The agreement also specified a number of contractual terms that, in retrospect, appear especially odd.
+The agreement also specified a number of contractual terms that, in retrospect, appear especially unorthodox.
 In spite of TCA's experience with contracting for the Ministry of Transport, and Bain's personal arguments that cost-plus contracts be used as a ward against budget overruns, TCA's contract with Avro demanded fixed prices for the entire development, as well as a fixed price for the aircraft of C$350,000.
 Additionally, Avro was not allowed to sell the aircraft to any other airline for three years.
 After that period, if a buyer paid less than C$350,000 for the aircraft, Avro would have to pay the difference to TCA.
 Furthermore, during the testing period of one year after the first aircraft was introduced, Avro would have to pay all costs, even if paying passengers were carried.
 Jack Dyment, chief of TCA's entire engineering department, suggested that Avro pay for the testing so that it would "permit us to learn how to successfully operate a jet aircraft without having to pay for such experience the hard way."